solder button

 Good news!
 In at least one respect, wiring a three-rail model railroad is easier than wiring a typical two-rail system.
 In all two-rail systems, something must be done to switch the polarity of the reversing track, balloon track, or wye.
 In a three-rail system, you don't have to do anything special!
 See the drawing below for a balloon track.
 Red matches to red, and blue matches to blue.
 Compare to the balloon track shown above for two-rail systems above.
 While I have not shown a three-rail wye here, the same thing happens; red matches to red, and blue matches to blue.

 So how do you wire a three-rail system?
 How do you utilize the two rail diagrams in this website?
 It's simple.
 Just wire to one of the outside rails; either the inside or outside rail.
 It doesn't matter.
 Wiring to the outside rail of your choice corresponds to one of the rails in a two-rail diagram.
 The third, center, pick-up rail or catenary corresponds to the other rail in a two rail diagram.
 You can wire both outside rails if you want to.
 You might get better electrical pick-up if you do.
 Many three-rail systems already have the two outside rails connected together.
-I am not familar with all three rail systems so I cannot advise you as to which ones are.
+I am not familiar with all three rail systems so I cannot advise you as to which ones are.
 Lionel definitely is.

 How often do you place your feeders?
 For the smaller scales like HO, about every 3'(1m) to 6'(2m).
 For the larger scales like O, about every 6'(2m) to 9'(3m).